josherrickson/stats-notes-old/Stata/randomselection.md

 ^#^^#^ Sample by Subgroup

-Consider the sample we obtained above, and notice that we sampled 3 domestic cars and 2 foreign cars.
-Since it was a simple random sample, that split is random; we could have just as easily obtained all foriegn cars or any other combination.
+Consider the sample we obtained above, and notice that we sampled 3 domestic cars and 1 foreign car.
+Since it was a simple random sample, that split is random; we could have just as easily obtained all foreign cars or any other combination.
 Perhaps we want to force some balance, for example, that our random sample is exactly 2 foreign and 2 domestic.

 We'll generate a new random number first just as before.